The Ultimate Preparation Guide for Call Center Assessment Tests

 Call center positions are incredibly popular in North America.
 In the United States, the top 25 call center companies employ nearly 600,000 people around the US.
 In addition, call center work spreads beyond these giant companies and can lead to careers in hospitals, local stores, restaurants, or any business that may require digital or phone-based customer care.

-With the popularity and demand of these positions, many make the false assumption that they are simple jobs to land.
-However, that isn’t really the case.
+With the popularity and demand of these positions, many falsely assume that they are simple jobs to land.
+However, that isn’t the case.
 Especially considering how common it is to issue some form of a call center assessment to all applicants.

 What Are Call Center Assessments?

 Call center assessments are tests that are issued to those seeking a position in sales, customer support, or any other phone or digital communication centered job.
 These tests are different depending on the company for which you’ve applied, but they are all testing for the same general skills: